jtleek/modules/02_RProgramming/announcements.md

 We have now entered the third week of R Programming which also marks the halfway point.
 The lectures this week cover loop functions and the debugging tools in R. These aspects of R make R useful for both interactive work and writing longer code, and so they are commonly used in practice.

 The Programming Assignment is challenging and so I encourage you to start early if you have the chance.
 It uses data on hospital mortality rates in the United States.
 The Programming Assignment this week uses a submit script that you have to download from the Coursera web site.
-The submit script should submit your solutions for you so you don't have to upload text files like you did for the second assignment.
+The submit script should submit your solutions for you so you don't have to upload text files.

 Roger Peng and the Data Science Track Team